brandonpulley/20240710-BrandonPulley-NYCSchools/README.md

 of schools and details of a single school UX there are filters build into the main screen to filter schools out based on minimum average SAT scores.

+## Offline Data
+The data from the provided endpoints have also been packaged with the app.
+If the network request fails the user is provided an option to either retry the network request or to use the local data by clicking the "Load local data" button.
+These options will be presented if the app starts without internet or if there is any other failure in the network request.

 ## Testing
 There are three different test modules in this app.